You

 Todays

-market is vastly different from what it was ten years
+market is vastly different from what it was ten years ago.

-ago.
-There are many more non-traditional opportunities
+There are many more non-traditional opportunities available

-that licenses songs for wedding slideshows, graduation
+for wedding slideshows, graduation slideshows and more.

-slideshows and more.
-Some of our members make several
+Some of our members make several hundred dollars a year

-hundred dollars a year from their songs being licensed
+from their songs being licensed in this way.

 The